 Q: How can I make my outdoor decor weather-resistant?

-A: Use safe outdoor ornaments, such as shatterproof ones, durable garlands, and LED lights that can be used all-weather.
+A: Use safe outdoor ornaments, such as shatterproof ones, durable garlands, and LED lights that can be used in all weather.
+You can find shatterproof ornaments, outdoor-rated garlands, and weatherproof string lights suitable for all climates.

 Q: How do I make my Christmas lights energy-efficient?